fibarrafdec/HQ-README-File-Generator/README.md

 If you have any questions related with this HQ README File Generator, feel free to reach me through:

 Email:[Fernando](Fernando)

 GitHub username:[Fernando](Fernando)

 ## Credits
 Fernando

 ## License
-This project is licensed under the Fernando License.
+This project is licensed under the MIT license.

+This application is covered under the MIT License.